pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 was created under your project's root directory.
 That's where you'll find your distribution file(s) to upload.

+.. note:: These files are only created when you run the command to create your distribution.
+This means that any time you change the source of your project or the configuration in your ``setup.py`` file, you will need to rebuild these files again before you can distribute the changes to PyPI.

 .. note:: Before releasing on main PyPI repo, you might prefer training with the `PyPI test site <https://testpypi.python.org/pypi>`_ which is cleaned on a semi regular basis.
 See :ref:`using-test-pypi`